 In this article, you’ll learn how to use QR codes in your digital products so you can guide your warm audience along an effortless customer journey that results in making some serious money!

-We’re going to contradict what we’ve all been told by the top bloggers in our niche.
-But don’t worry, it’ll all come back around full circle.
+We will contradict what the top bloggers in our niche have told us.
+But don’t worry; it’ll all come back around full circle.

 Instead of spreading ourselves thinner than a delicious homemade crepe by doing #allthethings to “grow” our blog, we’re told to focus on just a few key areas to give it everything we have.

-We’re going to show you how to use QR codes in your digital products to create a direct and clear customer journey that’ll keep them so warm, they’re ready to buy time and time again.
+We will show you how to use QR codes in your digital products to create a direct and clear customer journey through every stage of your blogging funnel.

 WANT TO REMEMBER THIS LATER?
 SAVE IT TO YOUR FAVORITE PINTEREST BOARD! ⬇